yagarasu/crinoline/README.md

 Please note that `$config['altDirs']` contains an array of directories to look for the different classes and it's not recursive, so you must add all your tree.

-One thing that must be clarified here is the use of plugins.
-This setting is inside the config file.
-If you used the Tailor to build your installation, this part is already set up.
+## Plugins

-Plugins are set up in an array of arrays assigned to `$config['plugins']`.
+Plugins are set up in an array of arrays assigned to `$config['plugins']` inside `config.inc.php`.
 Each array contains information on how to instantiate the plugin and a small configuration.

 Eg: